nerdyscout/kicad-exports/README.md

           name: docs
           path: docs
 ```
-You could choose to run one [predefined example config](/config) or [write your own config](https://github.com/nerdyscout/kiplot/tree/v0.5.0#the-configuration-file) file.
+The [predefined configs](/configs) do run a ERC and DRC in advance, if these checks fail no exports will be generated.
+You could [write your own config](https://github.com/nerdyscout/kiplot/tree/v0.5.0#the-configuration-file) file and define [filters](https://github.com/nerdyscout/kiplot#filtering-drcerc-errors) to ignore these errors therefore force exporting the data.
+In this case be careful not to end up with some faulty PCB.

 # use kicad-exports local
 ## Installation